 Many dealers are running huge operations, selling multiple litters at the same time, or even smuggling dogs to the UK from abroad.
 Look out for these signs online that can reveal if the advert has been posted by an illegal seller.

 Illegal dealers often copy and paste advert descriptions, and re-use them for selling multiple litters.
 To find out if the description of the puppy you’re thinking of buying is real or not, copy and paste it into your search engine.
-Again, if various adverts come up, your advert hasn’t been written by a verified seller.
+Again, if various adverts come up, it’s likely that your advert hasn’t been written by a verified seller.

 If your puppy is advertised as having its own passport, this could be a sign that the puppy has been farmed overseas and brought to the UK to be sold.